Theta-Limited/OpenAthena-Legacy-Python/README.md

 ![concept whiteboard diagram](./assets/concept_whiteboard_diagram.jpg)

-Multi-copter rotary-wing aircraft (e.g. quadroters, drones, etc.) typically have an onboard 3D A-GPS sensor for position/alt., a magnetometer for compass heading/azimuth,  and a sensitive barometer (atmospheric pressure sensor) for accurate absolute altitude relative to sea level.
+Multi-copter rotary-wing aircraft (e.g. quadrotors, drones, etc.) typically have an on-board 3D A-GPS sensor for position/alt., a magnetometer for compass heading/azimuth,  and a sensitive barometer (atmospheric pressure sensor) for accurate absolute altitude relative to sea level.

 They also typically have an "accelerometer" which allows it to stay level with the ground while in flight, and a camera.

 The camera starts level with the horizon during normal operation, and the operator can pitch it downwards towards the ground for live camera feed and taking pictures.
-These pictures store GPS coordinates, altitude, and the azimuth and angle of declanation downward (pitch) in their XMP and EXIF metadata (attached with the image)
+These pictures store GPS coordinates, altitude, and the azimuth and angle of declination downward (pitch) in their XMP and EXIF metadata (attached with the image)

 Given that the lat/long and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m) from [this api](https://pypi.org/project/elevation/), Open Athena calculates the position and altitude of the object aimed at by the camera.

-An invisible, imaginary mathematical line is traced from the aircraft's camera towards the ground at its heading (azimuth) and angle of declanation downwards (theta) from the horizon.
+An invisible, imaginary mathematical line is traced from the aircraft's camera towards the ground at its heading (azimuth) and angle of declination downwards (theta) from the horizon.
 The point closest along this line to the aircraft yet reasonably near any geographic lat/long/alt data point is usually the target which the camera is aiming at.
 This provides the aircraft operator with a latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

 Such a rapid positional resolution may prove ideal for use by precision indirect fire teams